zinabu-b/Telebirr/README.md

 # Telebirr
-This repo is about telebirr feedback analysis
+This repo is about Telebirr app user feedback webscrap analysis from playstore